SAS Australia: Who Dares Wins: Ratings

-Season 5 (2026)
+Season 5: Australia vs England (2026)

 In October 2025, a fifth celebrity season was renewed by Seven during their annual upfronts titled "SAS: Australia vs England", which will see seven Australian celebrities and seven UK celebrities go against each other in the Moroccan desert, the Australian celebrities were revealed on the day.
+In December 2025, the UK celebrities taking part were announced alongside confirmation that the show would be aired on Channel 4 in January 2026 as the UK's eighth celebrity series.
+The series began airing in Australia on 29 April 2026.